fredrikaverpil/dotfiles/README_WIN_WSL.md

 ## Windows 11 + WSL

+⚠️ These instructions are likely outdated, as my primary system is macOS.

 This setup aims to run GUIs in Windows with all terminal and coding activities in WSL/Ubuntu.

 ### Windows installations